bcgov/NotifyBC/docs/docs/miscellaneous/memory-dump.md

 ```

 ::: tip How to get memory dump of a particular node?
 If you call `/memory` from a client-facing URL end point, which is usually load balanced, the memory dump occurs only on node handling your request.
-To perform it on the node you want to troubleshoot, in particular the _master_ node, run the command from the node.
+To perform it on the node you want to troubleshoot, in particular the _primary_ node, run the command from the node.
 Make sure 127.0.0.1 is in _adminIps_.